ShaunFlood/TempoFit/README.md

 3) cd /client and run npm install
 4) to start the build you just need to be in /client and type npm start
 5) It'll appear on your default browser and you can expience the application for yourself

+### Upcoming changes

+I do actually want to deploy the website, which would be a bonus of the website actaully working.
+I do want to update this maybe with css or bootstrap changes, so the website can look a bit better as well.